Research & Best Practices

 Readers familiar with the Overall Equipment Effectiveness (OEE) calculation will notice the similarity with the quality score component.
 In OEE quality performance is expressed in time whereas the FPY calculation uses number of units, but given a fixed part production rate, these two are interchangeable.

-Working through the formula with numbers from a hypothetical manufacturing process will illustrate how it should be used.
+Working through the formula with numbers from a hypothetical production process will illustrate how it should be used.

 Consider a molding machine that ejects 10 plastic parts per cycle and runs at 10 cycles per hour.
 In a full hour it will produce 100 parts.